tachidok/chapchom/docs/source/index.rst

 =========

-SciCell++ is an object-oriented framework for the simulation of biophysical phenomena modelled as continuos or discrete processes.
+SciCell++ is an object-oriented framework for the simulation of biophysical phenomena modelled as continuous or discrete processes.

 .. toctree::
    :maxdepth: 2

    installation
    demos
+   contributions
+   license
    help

 Indices and tables